Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

-The performance of ET2dNet was further assessed using WF-confocal image pairs of human brain tissue sections stained with an antibody against GFAP (provided by ref.\cite{wernersson_deconwolf_2024}), as shown in Fig.\ref{fig-ET2dNet} f.
+The performance of cTIRF was further assessed using WF-confocal image pairs of human brain tissue sections stained with an antibody against GFAP (provided by ref.\cite{wernersson_deconwolf_2024}), as shown in Fig.\ref{fig-ET2dNet} f.
 Note that the WF image was collected using 60X 1.4NA oil objective (with pixel size 107.9nm), which was slightly different from the training dataset using 60X 1.5NA oil objective (with pixel size 97.5nm).
-In such case, ET2dNet could still efficiently remove background, outperforming the Sparse Deconvolution method and Dark Sectioning.
+In such case, cTIRF could still efficiently remove background, outperforming the Sparse Deconvolution method and Dark Sectioning.
 As indicated by the region in the white box and the corresponding intensity profile, Sparse Deconvolution failed to suppress background, while Dark Sectioning erroneously eliminated signals.
-In contrast, ET2dNet achieved a background-free result while preserving critical structural information, demonstrating high consistency with confocal GT.
+In contrast, cTIRF achieved a background-free result while preserving critical structural information, demonstrating high consistency with confocal GT.